1876 Spanish general election

-A general election was held in Spain from Thursday, 20 January to Sunday, 23 January 1876, to elect the members of the Constituent Cortes in the Restoration period.
+A general election was held in Spain from 20 to 23 January 1876 to elect the members of the Constituent Cortes in the Restoration period.
 406 of 424 seats in the Congress of Deputies and all 200 seats in the Senate were up for election.
 In the Canary Islands the election was held from 28 to 31 January, in Puerto Rico it was held from 15 to 18 February, and in Cuba it was indefinitely postponed.
 On 5 April 1877, another election to the Senate was held.

 The electorate consisted of 3,989,612 electors, about 24.0% of the country population.

 This was the first election to be held after the end of the First Spanish Republic in 1874.
 The Third Carlist War and the Ten Years' War were still unraveling at the time, meaning that elections were not held in some districts (namely, those in the Captaincy General of Cuba).
-The newly-founded Liberal Conservative Party of incumbent prime minister Antonio Cánovas del Castillo won an overall majority of seats, paving the way for the adoption of the Spanish Constitution of 1876, which would mark the starting point of the Bourbon Restoration that would last until 1931.
+The newly founded Liberal Conservative Party of incumbent prime minister Antonio Cánovas del Castillo won an overall majority of seats, paving the way for the adoption of the Spanish Constitution of 1876, which would mark the starting point of the Bourbon Restoration that would last until 1931.